Caroline County, Maryland: Politics

+Voter registration

 Geography

 According to the U.S. Census Bureau, the county has a total area of 326 sqmi, of which 319 sqmi is land and 6.5 sqmi (2.0%) is water.
 It is the second-smallest county by total area in Maryland.
 Notable waterways include the Choptank River and Tuckahoe Creek, as well as the man-made Williston Lake.

 Caroline County currently ranks seventh nationally in terms of land protected under the Ag Preservation Program.

 Its eastern border is the Mason–Dixon line.

 Caroline is the only Eastern Shore county not to touch either the Chesapeake Bay or Atlantic Ocean.
 Additionally, it is the only county on the Eastern Shore without an Interstate or United States Highway within its borders.

 Tuckahoe State Park, Holiday Park Campgrounds and Martinak State Park are located in Caroline County.

 The American Discovery Trail runs through the county.